vnavarro/vnavarro.github.io/_posts/2015-05-26-better-pro-books-02.md

 comments: true
 title:  "[Be a better pro] Books to read - Casa do código"
 date:   2015-05-26 00:06:00
-categories: betterpro books
-tags:
-  - better pro
-  - books to read
+category: Self-improvement
-  - a casa do código
+tags: [better pro, books to read, a casa do código]
 ---
 Today I have a special post for my fellow brazilians and those that can read in portuguese because the books I'm going to mention are brought to us by *[Casa do código](http://www.casadocodigo.com.br/pages/sobre-a-casa-do-codigo)* a brazilian publisher.